— This post contains significant spoilers for Rogue One: A Star Wars Story.

 Jyn’s signature tune is exactly what a wonderful theme should be.
 It’s the soul of the movie, its various, sweeping reprisals carrying us through the story alongside its heroine.
 The sole, solitary occasion on which I didn’t particularly enjoy it was when it was heard alongside the film’s title.

 It wasn’t the main problem with that particular moment, but it was a casualty of it.
 There was no need for Rogue One’s title to appear in the same fashion as, and identical colour to, the traditional Star Wars logo.
 That it did made it seem like some weird fan-fiction — which had the same effect on the music.
-Not being familiar with it yet, we weren’t accustomed to the theme, or it’s significance.
+Not being familiar with it yet, I wasn't accustomed to the theme, or it’s significance.
 It didn’t feel right, but like something trying to be reminiscent of the famous theme, like a knock-off.

 That, I think, is my overarching issue with the rest of Rogue One’s score.
 It’s heavily inspired by John Williams’s work, but never matches it.
 It references the series’s iconic themes, but brings subtle changes, making them never quite right, making them sound — again — like knock-offs.